Panay Church

-The church has an unusually large bell, the largest in the country and in all of Asia.
+The church has an unusually large bell, the largest in the country.
+Capiz hosts Asia's biggest “church” bell.
 This was cast by Juan Reina in about 1884, using sacks of coin given by the people of the town; it weighs more than 10 tonnes.

 In 1997 the church was declared a National Historical Landmark by the National Historical Commission of the Philippines.